 Especially when it comes to your quads and legs overall.

-They carry us around all day, and they are used to the basic movement such as standing up and sitting down, going up and down the stairs, etc.
+They carry us around all day, and they are used to the basic movements such as standing up and sitting down, going up and down the stairs, etc.

 To make sure to challenge them, you’ll have to make sure to change up the movements from training to training.

-In my Workout Program BURN BABY BURN you’ll not only find the best quad exercises and leg workouts at home, but also over 100+ different exercises that will keep your body challenged and in the fat-burning zone even hours after finishing your workout.
+In my Workout Program RADIATE you’ll not only find the best quad exercises and leg workouts at home, but also over 100+ different exercises that will keep your body challenged and in the fat-burning zone even hours after finishing your workout.

 Head on to check it out right now!